 Understanding Electrical Wire

 Some factors that will affect your choice of electrical wiring include color, label information and applications.
-The information printed on the wire covering is all that you need to choose the correct wire for your home.
+The information printed on the electrical wire covering is all that you need to choose the correct wire for your home.
 Here’s some detailed information on the various features of electrical wire, which will help you choose the correct composition:

 1. Size of Wires – Each application requires a certain wire size for installation, and the right size for a specific application is determined by the wire gauge.
 Sizing of wire is done by the American wire gauge system.
 Common wire sizes are 10, 12 and 14 – a higher number means a smaller wire size, and affects the amount of power it can carry.
 For example, a low-voltage lamp cord with 10 Amps will require 18-gauge wire, while service panels or subpanels with 100 Amps will require 2-gauge wire..